 Evidence and Proposals Impact on [+] [-] Policy area (full details in consultation documents) Consumers Licence holders and Industry Other organisation where they can raise their complaint New Organisational culture Sets out how those at the top of an organisation should take the lead in ensuring good complaints handling. [+] Promotes and reinforces a positive complaints handling culture which should also be of benefit to passengers. [+] Responds to industry feedback to incentivise positive internal complaints handling culture. [+] Provides guidance on good practice. [-] Potentially some resource costs in raising awareness of and embedding this within organisations.
-Senior management oversight Management information on complaint volumes, trends and underlying causes must be regularly viewed by senior management (those who effectively direct the business of the licence holder, which may include members of the governing Board) so that systemic [+] Supports a culture of learning from complaints which can be of benefit to passengers. [+] Licence holders can demonstrate that senior management is fully engaged with complaints handling performance and systemic issues can be identified and addressed. [+] Strengthens an existing expectation.
+Senior management oversight complaint volumes, trends and underlying causes must [+] Supports a culture of learning from complaints which can be of benefit to passengers. [+] Licence holders can demonstrate that senior management is fully engaged with complaints handling performance and systemic issues can be identified and addressed. [+] Strengthens an existing expectation.